Salimeh Sekeh, PhD

 Can we Trust AI?
 Robust Lifelong Learning Could be a Solution!

-I am an Assistant Professor of Computer Science in the School of Computing and Information Science (SCIS) at the University of Maine.
+Prior to SDSU, I was Assistant Professor of Computer Science in the School of Computing and Information Science (SCIS) at the University of Maine.
 I received the 2022 NSF CAREER Award, 2023 Maine College of Engineering and Computing (MCEC) Early Career Research Award, and the nomination of 2022 and 2024 Supervisor of the Year.
+Prior to UMaine, I was a postdoctoral research fellow in the Electrical Engineering and Computer Science Department at the University of Michigan, Ann Arbor.
+I have also held appointments in Brazil and Italy.

 Research Interests: